 - Don’t sit for long periods of time.
 If you’re on a long flight or stuck in bed after surgery, try to get up every hour or so to move around, if possible.
 Staying active will prevent blood from pooling in your legs and forming a clot.

-- If you’re overweight, lose weight.
+- If you’re overweight, try to lose weight.
 People who are overweight are at greater risk for plaque in the arteries that leads to blood clots.

 - Control diabetes and heart disease.
 These conditions can increase blood clot risk.